 Probably other models from the 60's would ?step forward? also if they knew about this site.
 Once a person reaches age 60, she usually doesn't feel the need to keep secrets.

 I am not saying that you would get a stampede of former 60's models visiting this website, but you would probably get a few.
 Two barriers stop most of these older models from ?stepping forward?:

 Many people my age are reluctant to try new ways of using the internet.
 For example, I have had a hard time getting my friends ? that is, people I know well ? to join Facebook.
 Even those friends with whom I correspond regularly by e-mail are reluctant to try something different.
 So I am obliged to become ?friends? with their children/grandchildren and hope that these children/grandchildren periodically relay my news and show my photos to their mother/father/grandmother.
 (Sorry group, the pictures are of my cats, grandchildren and travels, and all you would find out is that Michael Connelly is one of my favourite authors, Taxi Driver and Hotel Rwanda are two of my favourite movies, and that I really, really like the blues. ?Buddy Guy is coming to town on November 10th and I got my ticket two minutes after they went on sale.?
-No interesting information about my modelling days on Facebook.)
+No interesting information about my modelling days on Facebook.):smile:

 Any model searching for pictures of herself would not find this website if she simply typed her modelling name into the Google search engine.
 Google is the best we have right now, but it is still an imperfect search tool.
 I consider myself a fairly sophisticated user of the internet, but I would never have found this group if it hadn?t been for jgabby.
 He is in the business of collecting and selling vintage men?s magazines, and so would know the right ?tags? to use to search for these items.